Bell Park

 Bell Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified ten projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that may affect the region.
 Notable ones are Wathaurong Dreaming Project - North Geelong Hub Redevelopment, Northern Geelong Industrial Precinct, 340-344 Melbourne Road Retail Redevelopment, and Geelong Hydrogen Hub.
-Relevant projects are detailed below.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.